 As the forces of Scotland and England faced each other, about to commence battle, a strange thing happened.
 White clouds formed the shape of a diagonal cross, set against the background of the light blue sky.

 Inspired, the Scots went on to victory when the English leader Aethelstan was killed and the Northumbrians fled.
-From then on the Saltire became the flag of Scotland.
+The Saltire became our flag, and St Andrew our patron saint.

 Marking ‘The Battle of The Saltire’